balamurugan1603/AI-Chatbot-EduBot-v1-and-v2-SASTRA-using-NLP/README.md

 # AI-Chatbot-EduBot_v1-and-v2

-* This project is based on NLP and deep neural networks.
+* This project is based on NLP and DNN to reply for the queries of the users regarding SASTRA University.
-* I have used frequently asked questions and answers data from SASTRA DEEMED TO BE UNIVERSITY's website to train EduBot_V1.
+* I have used frequently asked questions and answers data from SASTRA DEEMED TO BE UNIVERSITY's website along with My own created data to train EduBot_v1 and EduBot_v2.
-* First the data is made into a json file containing different tags(categories), Questions and Replies.
+* The whole script works based on Intent matching - NLP algorithm and Deep Neural Network.
-* Then the data is converted to bag of words format and fed to the neural network along with the tags as output.
+* version 1 of EduBot - EduBot_v1 is a failure model.
+It was trained only on monograms with simple word occurance vectors of data and was not learning patterns in data efficiently.
+It does not gave expected outputs.
+This was optimised in version 2.
-* Then input is taken from the user and preprocessed into same bag of words format and fed to the network and predicted probablities for different tags is obtained.
+* version 2 of EduBot - EduBot_v2 is the successfully working updated model.
+This model was trained both on monograms and bigrams with Tf-Idf score vector of the data.
+It works well with great accuracy and can answer any general questions regarding SASTRA University.
-* The replies stored under the tag with highest predicted probablity is shown as reply to the user randomly.
+* It is to be noted that this project is done only for academic purpose and usage of SASTRA University's name and data is only for demo purposes.
+The truthfullness of the data is unknown.
-* The project is not complete yet.
-I will update with more detailed write up once this is complete.
+* For more details about the project files check readme.txt files in respective project folders.